Diversity Literacy Certificate

 - Two letters of recommendation;

-- A 2-3 page essay describing the applicant’s interest in the program and how it will benefit her or his course of study and/or career path.
+- A 2-3 page essay describing the applicant’s interest in the program and how it will benefit their course of study and/or career path.

 Further details about the program and how to apply are available here.